Ecwid/ecwid-api-docs/includes/_customize_storefront.md

 #### How to load custom JavaScript anytime storefront is loaded

-Ecwid API allows you to do the same in more convenient way: you simply specify the URL of file with your custom JavaScript code and Ecwid automatically loads that code in the user storefront.
-So you don't need to put the JS on merchant site manually or ask them to do that.

-In more details:
+Ecwid will load a JS file if your app is installed there, and it has the `customize_storefront` permissions, and the URL to your files are set by Ecwid team.

+Requirements:

+- A [registered app](https://developers.ecwid.com/register) with `customize_storefront` access scope
+- Ready or dummy JS file uploaded to your server
+- Ecwid store on a paid plan

+Required actions:

-1. After your app is registered, [contact us](/contact) and provide the https URL of the `.css` and/or `.js` file you’d like to load in the user storefront.
+1. After your app is registered, [contact us](/contact) and provide **HTTPS URL** of `.js` and/or `.css` file you’d like to load in the user storefront.
-2. When asking a user to install your app, Ecwid will request the `customize_storefront` permission from them. (*If your app is for a specific store, make sure to add `customize_storefront` scope in the OAuth process.*)
+2. Install your app into the target Ecwid store using instructions provided in registration email.
-3. The next time the user storefront is loaded in any browser or website, the specified external JS/CSS files will be automatically appended, loaded, and executed on that page.
+3. The next time storefront is loaded in any browser or website, the specified external JS/CSS files will be automatically appended, loaded, and executed on that page.

 <aside class="notice">
 Permission required: <strong>customize_storefront</strong> (see <a href="https://developers.ecwid.com/api-documentation/external-applications#access-scopes">Access scopes</a>)